Majorca Spain for First Time Visitors

-Visit the small village of Son Servera and the “Unfinished Church”
+Son Servera and the “Unfinished Church”

 Another lovely village to see is Son Servera and their unique structure called, the ‘unfinished church’ or Esglesia Nova.
 It was designed by Joan Rubió, who worked with Gaudi, but they ran out of money and couldn’t finish it.

 Today it’s used for religious and cultural events.
 I’ve been lucky enough to attend some Smooth Jazz events here.
 Son Servera also hosts a weekly market on Fridays with 200 stands.
 It’s a great place to shop some locally-produced items on Mallorca.